Food Not to Eat After Cataract Surgery

 Omega-3 fatty acids: Food Not to Eat After Cataract Surgery

-Omega-3 fatty acids: Omega-3 fatty acids, found in foods like flaxseeds, and walnuts, can help reduce inflammation and promote eye health[^8^].
+Omega-3 fatty acids: food to eat after cataract surgery includes Omega-3 fatty acids, found in foods like flaxseeds, and walnuts, can help reduce inflammation and promote eye health[^8^].
+It makes for a great addition to your diet after cataract surgery.

 Zinc: Food Not to Eat After Cataract Surgery